noviembre/forumttd00/app/me/log.md

    - so far, you have to type like this in reply box: @Alina some text. (working)
    - User Alina will get a notification (working)
    - next it will be implement autocomplition.
+   ## 57
+   #### Important:
+   - sometimes the tutor change something in the code that it works for him but not for me. so obviusly I'm not going to change my code. that's what I have to report here.(I already done this, when I tray to list channels, but I dit not report.)
+### 57.a Creating Events
+ - I did it following the tutor steps.
+ -